jdcloudcom/en/documentation/Middleware/Queue-Service/Getting-Started/Produce-And-Consume-Message.md

 ## Method 2: Send and receive messages through SDK

 For SDK, it is recommended that you use AWS SQS SDK.
 JD Cloud Queue Service supports the interface of SQS SDK.
 When using SDK, you need to configure 4 parameters: Accesskey, Secretkey, Endpoint and Region.
 In which, AK&SK has been created already by you on the [AccessKey Management Page](https://uc.jdcloud.com/account/accesskey).
-You can obtain Endpoint and Region by clicking “Access Point Address” in the Console.
+You can obtain Endpoint and Region by clicking "Access Point Address" in the Console.
 Endopint is the address of a HTTP/S, and Region is the English code of the selected region, as shown in the following figure.

 ![接入点地址](../../../../image/Internet-Middleware/Queue-Service/入门指南-07.png)